 It is tax season!
 Every year, all people living in the United States must file taxes.
 We call this season "tax season" because the government allows from January 1st to April 15th to file taxes.
 There are penalties for filing late, so make sure to read the following information very carefully.

-Please understand that the OISS staff are not tax specialists and cannot provide tax advice.
-In order to help you meet your tax filing requirements, OISS has purchased a license to an online tax software assistance program from Windstar Technologies.
+Please understand that the OISS staff members are not tax specialists and cannot provide tax advice.

 All students and scholars must file taxes, even if you had no income!
 Even if you paid taxes on money you earned, these are only estimated amounts.
 Usually your employer over-estimates the amount of tax you will owe.
 In these cases, you may end up receiving money back from the government.

 Generally you will be directed to file for federal and state taxes, since both the federal and state governments' estimated taxes are withheld from your paycheck.
 In some states, like Pennsylvania, you also must file local taxes with your town or borough.

 Windstar Foreign National Tax Resource (FNTR) The Foreign National Tax Resource (FNTR), from Thomson Reuters, provides easy-to-use federal tax preparation software along with extensive, searchable content to help you understand your tax obligations.

 With the FNTR you can:

 Determine your tax residency status (resident/nonresident or dual status)